The asymmetry properties of pure quantum states

 Another important motivation comes from the field of \emph{quantum metrology}, wherein one explores the use of quantum techniques to achieve greater precision for a variety of different kinds of parameter estimation tasks \cite{Metrology}.
 High-precision clocks, gyroscopes and accelerometers are prominent examples, for which achieving a quantum improvement in precision would have significant applications for the rest of physics.
-To see the relevance of a study of asymmetry in this domain, note that the parameter to be estimated is often an unknown element of a group.
-For instance, the task of aligning a pair of Cartesian reference frames by transmitting a system that breaks rotational symmetry and estimating its orientation is clearly of this sort, see \cite{BRS07} for a review of this topic.
+The parameter to be estimated for such tasks is an unknown element of a group.
+For instance, the task of aligning a pair of Cartesian reference frames by transmitting a system that breaks rotational symmetry and estimating its orientation is clearly of this sort (see \cite{BRS07} for a review of this topic).
 The degree of success one can achieve in any such task is clearly a function of the asymmetry properties of the state that is transmitted, so a systematic study of these properties can help to develop optimal protocols and strategies for dealing with practical constraints such as noise.

-For more discussions of the ideas presented here, and for both proofs and lengthier expositions of the results, see Refs.~\cite{MS11,MS11part2}.
+For more discussions of the ideas presented here, and for both proofs and lengthier expositions of the results, see Refs.~\cite{MS11,Pure, MS11part2}.

 We describe time evolutions by quantum channels, i.e. linear, trace preserving, completely positive super-operators which map density operators in the input Hilbert space, $\mathcal{H}_{in}$, to density operators in the output Hilbert spaces, $\mathcal{H}_{out}$, where in general those can be different spaces.
 This way of describing a time evolution is general enough to include closed system dynamics as well as all the open system dynamics in which the environment is initially uncorrelated with the system.